-Trend following works best on longer time frames.
-You can probably do well even by using weekly bars/data and place orders during Mondays and do absolutely nothing during the week.
+Trend following works best on long time frames.
+You can probably do well even by using weekly bars/data and placing orders on Mondays, and doing absolutely nothing during the week.

 No timing is required for trend followers

 You don’t need to follow the markets daily.
-As a matter of fact, you are probably doing better the less time you spend following the markets.
+You are probably doing better the less time you spend following the markets.

 Trend followers are somewhat antifragile